apache/incubator-heron/website/content/docs/contributors/custom-scheduler.md

 ---

 To run a Heron cluster, you'll need to set up a scheduler that is responsible for cluster management.
-Heron currently supports the followings schedulers out of the box:
+Heron currently supports the following schedulers out of the box:

 * [Aurora](../../operators/deployment/schedulers/aurora)
 * [Local scheduler](../../operators/deployment/schedulers/local)